GreyCorbel/CosmosLite/README.md

 For Azure Managed identity, supported environments are Azure VM and Azure App Service / App Function - all cases with System Managed Identity and User Managed Identity.

-Library relies on Microsoft.Identity.Client assembly that is also packed with module.

 Supported authentication flows for Public client are `Interactive` (via web view/browser) or `DeviceCode` (with code displayed on command line and authentication handled by user in independent browser session)

-Authentication library allows separate credentials for every CosmosDB account, so in single script / powershell session, you can connect to multiple CosmosDB accounts with different credentials at the same time.
+Authentication allows separate credentials for every Cosmos DB account, so in single script / powershell session, you can connect to multiple Cosmos DB accounts with different credentials at the same time.

 ## Samples
 Few sample below, also see help that comes with commands of the module.